Errors regarding Christ’s nature have been around since the Savior was on earth.

-Several of the “church fathers” occasionally used language that hinted of the “eternal generation” doctrine, but it appears to have had its most vocal introduction with Origen (c.
-185-254), a scholar in Alexandria, whose mind, as someone has said, “shot off ideas like a Roman candle.”
-He wrote:
+Several of the church fathers occasionally used language that hinted of the eternal generation doctrine, but it appears to have had its most vocal introduction with Origen (c.
+185-254), a scholar in Alexandria whose mind “shot off ideas like a Roman candle” as someone has said.

-Jesus Christ Himself, who came (into the world), was born of the Father before all creatures; that, after He had been the servant of the Father in the creation of all things — “for by Him were all things made” — He in the last times, divesting Himself (of his glory), and became a man, and was incarnate although God (De Principiis Preface 4).
+Jesus Christ Himself, who came (into the world), was born of the Father before all creatures; that, after He had been the servant of the Father in the creation of all things — “for by Him were all things made” — He in the last times, divesting Himself (of his glory), and became a man, and was incarnate although God (De Principiis Preface 4, emphasis added).

 Later, Augustine (354-430) provided the notion with considerable notoriety.
-Philip Schaff described Augustine as one who possessed a “speculative spirit” — a depiction that certainly holds true with reference to matters pertaining to the Godhead.
-The historian further notes that: “by his discriminating speculation he exerted more influence upon the scholastic theology and that of the Reformation, than all the Nicene divines.”
+Philip Schaff described Augustine as one who possessed a “speculative spirit” — a depiction that certainly holds true with reference his thoughts on the Godhead.
+Schaff notes that: “by his discriminating speculation he exerted more influence upon the scholastic theology and that of the Reformation, than all the Nicene divines.”

-Not only did he repudiate the concept that Father, Son, and Holy Spirit are “three separately subsisting individuals,” he vigorously advocated the theory which contends the Son was “eternally begotten of the Father.”
+Not only did Augustine repudiate the concept that Father, Son and Holy Spirit are “three separately subsisting individuals,” he vigorously advocated the theory which contends the Son was eternally begotten of the Father.
 His view “gradually met universal acceptance in the West” (III.684-687).
 Augustine significantly impacted both Roman Catholicism and modern Protestantism.

 It is utterly amazing how, on occasion, the influence of very few personalities have channeled almost the entire stream of history.